Bhawna-ux/Digital-Marketing-Campaign-/README.md

    * Young Adults (18–24) and Retired individuals spend the least time (8K and 5.8K), indicating lower engagement or quicker exits.
 ### Insights
 <br> 1. 🎯 Focus investment on age groups 35–44 and 55–64: <br>
-They offer high conversion, low CPA, and strong engagement.
+They offer high conversion, low CPA, and strong engagement. <br>
+Mid Career (35–44) has high loyalty and purchase behavior.
 <br> 2. 🧪 Test and refine approach for 18–24 and 65+: <br>
 Their lower time on site suggests reduced interest or poor experience. <br>
 Consider UX improvements, relevance of messaging, or content changes.
 <br> 3. 📉 Reevaluate spending on 25–34: <br>
 Despite decent engagement, it has the lowest conversion and highest CPA.
+Also, has lower purchase and loyalty levels.
 ### Recommendations
+* Double down on Social Media: It brings in solid traffic and converts the best.
+Consider scaling content and ad spend here. <br>
+* While PPC has the highest CTR, the conversion rate doesn’t match — review landing pages, audience targeting, or ad messaging. <br>
 * Shift targeting and budget toward high-converting age segments (especially 55–64 and 35–44) to improve ROI. <br>
 * Consider custom messaging or creative testing for younger segments to raise conversion without increasing CPA. <br>
-* Improve site experience or content relevance for low-engagement groups like 18–24 or 65+ to boost performance.
+* Use targeted acquisition strategies or lighter loyalty efforts for 18-24.
 ### Dataset 📂
 The dataset includes anonymized customer data with features like:<br>
 * Demographics (Age, Gender, Income)